Tips, and Tricks

 Because we live in such a hot and humid environment that breaks down organic matter extremely quickly, most of the work of having good soil is adding new organic matter frequently.
 The plants we are growing and the simple act of time passing take from the soil, and so we must give back.
 This is as true if you are using raised beds with all new soils, or you working with the native soil already in the ground.
 For all garden types, we recommend working in 4-6 inches of fresh compost or other broken down organic matter to the top of your soil each year

-Planting in the ground using your native soil
+1. Planting in your native soil

 Unless you have reason to believe you have a high concentration of heavy metals in your native soil (mainly if you are on an old industrial site, or very close to a structure that contained lead paint), you'll save yourself a lot of money and the earth a lot of resources by using the soil already in your yard.
 In the Piedmont region in which we live, organic matter and topsoil are quickly consumed by a natural environment which is hot, humid, and rainy.
 This means most native soil has only an inch or two of topsoil (if that), and below it, the the famous Georgia red clay.
 Though clay soil gets a bad rep, it actually has a lot of nutrients and very high water retention abilities.
 It simply must be amended to reach a state ideal for gardening.